SATBA: An Invisible Backdoor Attack Based On Spatial Attention: INTRODUCTION

-This paper proposes SATBA, a new imperceptible backdoor attack on deep neural networks (DNNs) that utilizes spatial attention\cite{mnih2014recurrent}.
-Our attack involves three steps: (1) extracting image features by a traditional algorithm such as HOG\cite{pang2011efficient}or LBP\cite{lis2007association}, (2) obtaining the spatial attention matrix of the victim model on clean images and creating trigger patterns based on it, and (3) employing a U-shaped convolutional neural network to embed the trigger into clean images and launching attacks on the training process of the targeted model.
-We test our attack on benchmark datasets and DNNs and prove that it is effective and reliable, as it attains a high attack success rate (ASR), preserves a high clean data accuracy (CDA), and exhibits low anomaly index and high stealthiness.
-We summarize the main contributions of this paper as follows: \begin{itemize} \item[-] This paper presents the SATBA attack, the first attempt to use spatial attention mechanisms to create trigger patterns and install backdoors into DNN models. \item[-] A U-Net based network is designed for injecting trigger patterns into clean images with minimal feature loss.
-The network preserves both the clean image and the trigger pattern features during the injection process. \item[-] Extensive experiments show that SATBA outperforms several conventional backdoor attack methods in terms of attack success rate, robustness, and stealthiness, demonstrating the power and versatility of our approach to neural network security. \end{itemize}
+This paper proposes SATBA, a novel imperceptible backdoor attack on DNN that exploits spatial attention.
+Our attack consists of three steps: (1) extracting image features using a conventional algorithm, (2) acquiring the spatial attention weights of the victim model on clean images and generating trigger patterns based on them, and (3) employing an U-shaped convolutional neural network to embed the trigger in benign images, thereby initiating an attack on target model's training process.
+To validate the effectiveness and reliability of our attack, we conducted extensive experiments on benchmark datasets and DNNs.
+The results demonstrate a high Attack Success Rate (ASR), while ensuring a great Clean Data Accuracy (CDA).
+Additionally, SATBA exhibits a low anomaly index and operates with a high level of stealthiness.

+We summarize the main contributions of this paper as follows: \begin{itemize} \item This paper presents the SATBA attack, which is the first attempt to use spatial attention to create trigger pattern and install backdoor in DNNs. \item An U-net based network is designed to insert trigger patterns into clean images with minimal feature loss.
+The network preserves feature of both clean images and triggers throughout the injection process. \item Extensive experiments have shown that SATBA has comparable attack success rate to several common backdoor attacks, while outperforming them in terms of robustness and stealthiness, demonstrating the versatility and effectiveness of our approach. \end{itemize}

-The remainder of this paper is structured as follows.
-In Section 2, we briefly review the related works on U-Net, attention mechanisms and backdoor attacks for image classification.
-In Section 3, we present the details of our proposed backdoor attack method.
-Our experimental results are reported and analyzed In Section 4.
-Finally, we conclude this paper in Section 5.
+The rest of this paper is organized as follows.
+In Section II, we briefly review the related works of backdoor attack, backdoor defense, U-net and spatial attention.
+In Section III, we present the details of our proposed attack method.
+Our experimental results are reported and analyzed in Section IV.
+Section V is reserved for a discussion regarding the implications and the future works of our research.
+Finally, we conclude this paper in Section VI.